mui/material-ui/docs/src/pages/guides/routing/routing.md

 In real-life applications, using a native `<a>` element is rarely enough.
 You can improve the user experience by using an enhanced Link component systematically.
-The theme of Material-UI allows configuring this component once.
+The theme of MUI allows configuring this component once.
 For instance, with react-router:

 ```jsx